- Search The Registry

 - Street Team Youth Programs

 - My Account

-Soon after, Forde began to research hydrothermal plumes and satellite tracking of hurricanes to improve hurricane forecasting and intensity prediction models.
-This is still a large part of his current research, and it has expanded to include threat mitigation and training exercises for hurricane response.
+Soon after, Forde began researching hydrothermal plumes and satellite tracking of hurricanes to improve hurricane forecasting and intensity prediction models.
+This is still a large part of his current research and has expanded to include threat mitigation and training exercises for hurricane response.
 He has additionally researched the effects that dust storms from Africa have on the formation of Atlantic basin hurricanes.
-Utilizing his background in classical Marine Geology techniques, Forde became a recognized authority on the formation, evolution, and sedimentary processes of east coast U.S. submarine canyons.
+Utilizing his background in classical Marine Geology techniques, Forde became a recognized authority on east coast U.S. submarine canyons' formation, evolution, and sedimentary processes.
 Additional scientific research efforts by Forde have included studies of gravity-induced mass sediment movements on continental slopes, 3-dimensional mapping of hydrothermal plumes, and the study of ocean-atmosphere exchange of anthropogenic carbon dioxide.

 Forde has also worked extensively in STEM education.
 He authored science experiments in multiple children's magazines, including “Science Corner” in Ebony Jr, with custom-made experiments for several years.
 He created a Severe Weather Poster for NOAA that was distributed nationally to 50,000 teachers by the National Science Teachers Association.
 He has spoken to more than 40,000 schoolchildren through presentations about his oceanographic and academic careers.
 Forde created and taught a graduate-level tropical meteorology course for the University of Miami's INSTAR program for seven years and also created and teaches an oceanography course for middle school students called Oceanographic Curriculum Empowering Achievement in Natural Sciences (OCEANS).